 MUSB 1305 - Survey of the Music Business.
 Three hours credit.
 An overview of the music industry including songwriting, live performance, the record industry, music merchandising, contracts and licenses, and career opportunities.
 Includes the role of the producer in session planning, communication, budgeting, business aspects, technical considerations, and music markets.
 Topics to be covered include publishing, copyright laws, licensing, record company operation, management as well as marketing and publicity.
-Three lecture hours each week.
+Forty-eight lecture hours.
 Prerequisite: MUSC 2347 or consent of instructor.

 MUSC 1327 - Introduction to Audio Engineering I. Three hours credit.
 The tools, personnel, and standard workflow of a recording studio.
 Topics include fundamentals of sound and overview of tracking, editing, and mixing audio.
-Three lecture hours and one lab hour each week.
+Forty-eight lecture and sixteen lab hours.
 Lab fee.